Lost in Backpropagation: The LM Head is a Gradient Bottleneck: Theoretical Analysis

 then

 \end{proposition}

 \Cref{prop:sgd} indicates that when the model predictions $P^\tau_\theta$ get closer to the empirical data distribution $\tilde{N}$, the first-order optimal logit update direction for batch $\mathcal{B}$ is high-rank and the actual logits update is therefore suboptimal, by the same mechanism as in \Cref{prop:upd_res}.
+Informally, the in-batch empirical probability $\tilde{N}^\mathcal{B}_c$ is likely to be sparse even in contexts $c$ where the global empirical probability $\tilde{N}_c$ is dense.
+However, $(P^\tau_\theta)_c$ is not batch-dependent, so when $(P^\tau_\theta)_c$ globally converges towards $\tilde{N}$, it is still compared to a sparse $\tilde{N}^\mathcal{B}_c$ at batch level.
+We can thus use similar arguments to \Cref{prop:rankPN} to conclude about the rank of the logit gradient.